Current job advertisement

 The CRC is funded by the German Research Foundation (DFG).
 Its goal is to analytically understand, numerically simulate, and eventually manipulate wave propagation under realistic scenarios by intertwining analysis and numerics.
 See http://www.waves.kit.edu for a list of participating scientists and project descriptions.

 The PhD student will work on her/his research project.
 As a member of the integrated Research Training Group (iRTG) she/he benefits from a variety of qualification programs including for example advanced and tailor-made courses on the topics of the CRC.
 The PhD student will attend conferences, workshops and summer schools.
-Teaching possibilities can be offered, too.
+Teaching opportunities can be offered, too.

-Candidates hold a Master degree (or equivalent) in Mathematics / Physics / Engineering and have a strong background in numerical methods for differential equations and basic knowledge in biomedical engineering and computational modelling.
-They are open minded, active and have a good command of English language.
+Candidates hold a Master degree (or equivalent) in Mathematics / Physics and have a strong background in the analysis or numerics of partial differential equations as well as either

 KIT is an equal opportunity employer.
 Women are especially encouraged to apply.
 Applicants with disabilities will be preferentially considered if equally qualified.